rooted92/rooted92/README.md

 - 👀 I’m interested in learning web3 technologies and frontend development.
 - 🌱 I'm currently a student at Codestack Academy where I have worked on over 20 projects using HTML, CSS, Bootstrap, Javascript, Typescript and React.
 - 💞️ I’m looking to collaborate on any project I can participate in.
-- 📫 You can reach me through GitHub, <a href="https://www.linkedin.com/in/pedro-castaneda-developer/" target="_blank">LinkedIn</a>, and pedro@pedroc.dev.
+- 📫 You can reach me through GitHub, <a href="https://www.linkedin.com/in/pedro-castaneda-developer/" target="_blank">LinkedIn</a>, or email me at: pedro@pedroc.dev.
 - :globe_with_meridians: Visit <a href="https://pedroc.dev/" target="_blank">my webiste</a>

 <!---